Schichlegruber Doing the Lambeth Walk: Background

 "The Lambeth Walk" was becoming popular in Berlin.
 In a speech that achieved attention in 1939, a speech about "revolution of private life" (one of the next big tasks of National Socialism in Germany), a member of the Nazi Party declared it "Jewish mischief and animalistic hopping".

 The name "Schichlegruber" derives from Adolf Hitler's father Alois Hitler, who was illegitimate and originally named Alois Schicklgruber after his mother, Maria Schicklgruber.

 Reception

+The Public Domain Review co-founder Adam Green claimed that the film was once screened to Joseph Goebbels, who allegedly ran out of a screening room in anger after watching the film, kicking furniture and yelling profanities while doing so.
+This claim was also published on the website of The Public Domain Review.

-The film reportedly enraged Joseph Goebbels to the degree that he ran out of the screening room kicking chairs and screaming profanities.
-Members of the Danish resistance would raid theatres and force the projectionists to show the film, among others.
+The film was weaponized by members of the Danish resistance, who would raid theatres and force the projectionists to show the film among others.

 As a humorous mashup that satirizes its original footage, the film shares similarities to 21st-century remix culture, particularly that of the post-2006 YouTube poop.